 2. If some files are newer on RW Agents, or are missing on the Reference Agent but are present on other RW Agents in the job, these files with their permissions will be synced back to the Reference Agent after initial sync is complete.

 Initial sync is a one-time process that starts right after an Agent is added to a job and continues for this Agent until it merges the folder tree with the Reference Agent, or until the initial synchronization is stopped manually.
 Starting with v3.2.1, initial synchronization is not stopped if any error appears on the Reference Agent, even if the error is ignored.

 Removing pre-existing inherited permissions is a lengthy operation and could take a significant amount of time on large dataset (may take up to 20h for around 200 million files).

-Errors about creating share's identifying ID file does not interrupt initial synchronization, it will resume after the error is fixed.
+Errors about creating share's identifying ID file do not interrupt initial synchronization, it will resume after the error is fixed.
 Starting with v3.2.1, initial synchronization is not stopped if any error appears on the Reference Agent.

 If an Agent process is restarted, it shall continue the initial synchronisation.

 Initial synchronisation will start again if the job path is changed for an Agent.

 What will happen next

 After the initial sync is complete, file permissions will be consistent on all Agents in the job, apart from cases with locked or inaccessible files as mentioned above.

 Additionally, the RW Agents will check for the local folder tree.
 If there are files that are missing from the Reference Agent, or are newer than files on Reference Agent, these will be synced back.
 Once an RW Agent completes its initial synchronization, it can be used as a Reference Agent.

 Removing or changing the Reference Agent